 - Vibration Reduction: Materials that reduce vibration transmission.

-- Dampening: Materials that block the sound coming from the exterior of a room or a certain sound source.
+- Dampening: Materials that dampen noise and block unwanted sounds coming from the exterior of a room or a certain sound source.

 - Different types of acoustic foam

 - How to make high-performance sound absorption panels for $5

 - How to build your own DIY acoustic panels